DavidHe1127/Mr.He_HandBook/Cloud,Tooling/AWS/ECS/README.md

 ### Tips and Caveats

 - When using task execution role, it will overwrite EC2 instance role you've defined.
 Therefore, if you use predefined `AmazonEC2ContainerServiceforEC2Role` as your instance profile role, which gives you permissions to do things like pull images from ECR, you need to make sure task execution role has the same permissions as well.

+---

+### Repo Owner

+When a repo is created through an IAM role, the AWS account owning this role becomes repo owner.
+This means, all roles under that account will have full access to the repo unless explicitly denied.